samcaulfield/PML_IDE/README.md

 * Click `Tools > Check syntax`.
 * In the dialog box that opens in the top centre of the screen, click previous/next to cycle the errors and jump to them.

+**Keyboard shortcut to save file**

+This feature allows the user to save files using vim and emacs bindings.
+* Click `Edit > Preferences` and change the `Keyboard Handler` entry to switch the editor mode.
+* In the vim editor mode, enter the command `:w` to save the file.
+* In the emacs editor mode, enter the key combination `C-x C-s` to save the file.

 ---